News & Updates

 In incidents of water quality complaints, the BWS will not test water that has been altered by the installation of a filtration system.
 The customer may need to contact a private laboratory to have a sample analyzed, or check with the product representative or manufacturer for assistance.

-The Red Hill Bulk Fuel Facility contains 187 million gallons of fuel that is located just 100 feet above a State designated drinking water aquifer.
+The Red Hill Bulk Fuel Facility continuously stores 187 million gallons of fuel in 70+ year-old tanks that are located just 100 feet above a State designated drinking water aquifer.
 The BWS uses water from this aquifer to serve residents from Moanalua to Hawaii Kai.
-Navy studies show the groundwater underneath the tanks is already contaminated with petroleum chemicals.
-These studies also document leaks dating back to 1947, the fuel tanks wearing from corrosion and the risk of a large catastrophic fuel release.
+Navy studies show the groundwater underneath and within close proximity to the tanks is already contaminated with petroleum chemicals.
+These studies also document leaks dating back to 1947, continuing corrosion of the tank liners, and the risk of a large catastrophic fuel release.
 If such a release occurred, it could pollute the aquifer and our water supply for many years.

 See News & Updates on Red Hill >

 The situation at Red Hill poses a threat to existing BWS wells that are presently not contaminated.
-If these wells ever became contaminated or a catastrophic large volume of fuel got into the groundwater, then water rates would need to increase to pay for treatment to remove the contaminants from the water.
-If the situation involved a large release, the cost to treat would be so prohibitive as to render the wells and aquifer unusable for decades to come.
-The wells unaffected by the incident do not have the capacity to make up the difference resulting in long-term water moratoriums.
+If these wells ever became contaminated, for instance by a catastrophic, large volume release from Red Hill, then water rates would need to increase to pay for treatment to remove the contaminants from the water.
+If the situation involved a very large release, the cost to treat could become prohibitively expensive as to render the wells and aquifer unusable for decades to come.
+In the event this occurred, existing BWS wells unaffected by the incident do not have the capacity to make up the difference, resulting in long-term water moratoriums.
 Water rates would need to increase to pay for alternatives to take the place of the water loss.
 Since water rates apply to all BWS customers island wide, everyone would end up paying for what happens at Red Hill.

 Fuel from the tanks that leak into the groundwater can eventually spread to neighboring wells because the groundwater is always moving.
-The amount of fuel that contaminates the aquifer and how quickly it spreads depends on the volume of fuel released into the groundwater.
-A large volume of fuel released into the groundwater due to a major pipe or tank failure will contaminate the groundwater much faster and over a larger area than fuel that is slowly leaking from the tanks.
+The amount of fuel contamination in the aquifer and how quickly it spreads depends on the volume of fuel released into the groundwater.
+A large volume of fuel released into the groundwater due to a major pipe or tank failure will contaminate the groundwater much faster, in greater amounts and over a larger area than fuel that is slowly leaking from the tanks.

 Not at this time.
-However, contamination is present in the groundwater underneath the tanks which can move in the groundwater and spread to neighboring wells in the area.
+However, Navy studies show contamination is present in the groundwater underneath the tanks.
+This contamination can move in the groundwater and spread to neighboring wells in the area.

-Petroleum hydrocarbons and various related chemicals.
-Some of them include, total petroleum hydrocarbons as diesel (as called TPH-d), naphthalene, 1- methylnaphthalene, 2-methylnaphthalene, toluene, benzene and lead.
+Petroleum hydrocarbons and various related chemicals such as, total petroleum hydrocarbons as diesel (also called TPH-d), naphthalene, 1- methylnaphthalene, 2-methylnaphthalene, toluene, benzene and lead.

 A catastrophic fuel release could occur as the result of structural failure of the tanks caused by an earthquake.
-This could result in more than 1.2 million gallons of fuel released into the groundwater and 6.3 million gallons to Halawa Stream and Pearl Harbor.
+This could result in more than a million gallons of fuel released into the groundwater and potentially several million gallons to Halawa Stream and Pearl Harbor.

 To protect the aquifer's long-term ability to provide safe drinking water, the BWS urges the Navy, EPA, and Hawaii Department of Health (DOH) to: